Wanted in Germany: Heirs for family-owned businesses – DW – 10/11/2024

 Benjamin Schöfer is all too familiar with this.
 As a succession expert at the German Association for Small and Medium-Sized Enterprises (DMB), he's been advising companies on how to organize an ownership change.

-"Despite the great potential, Germany's business environment has become less attractive for young leaders," Schöfer told DW, and pointed to adverse developments such as high corporate tax rates, rising energy costs and declining competitiveness.
+"Despite the great potential, Germany's business environment has become less attractive for young leaders," Schöfer told DW, pointing to adverse developments such as high corporate tax rates, rising energy costs and declining competitiveness.

 On top of that, he says, comes the "labyrinth of bureaucracy, laws, and regulations" in Germany and the European Union, which impedes long-term business planning.